Influenzanet/authentication-service/docs/api-methods/login.md

   * **Code:** 403 Forbidden <br />
     **Content:** `{ "error" : "<error message>" }` <br />
-    **Typical reason:** The account does not meet the required authorization level.
+    **Typical reason:** The account does not have the role for which authorization was requested.

   * **Code:** 500 Internal server error <br />
     **Content:** `{ "error" : "<error message>" }` <br />
     **Typical reason:** Something went wrong during the token generation.
 User's credentials are ok, but method failed generating a valid token, e.g. because signing key is not available.

 * **Sample Call:**
-  TODO: add sample call for go
+  * TODO: add sample call for go

   ```javascript
     $.ajax({